bennyz/notes/reading/rust.md

 ```

 NOT RECOMMENDED (as in any other language).
-It's usually useful for tests testing eveyrthing in a module.
+It's usually useful for tests testing everything in a module.

 ### Separating Modules into Different Files